CheickPaul/Finance-Python-Learning-Portfolio/epat--quantinsti/modules/m02_statistics_for_financial_markets/README.md

 # <ins>Price Adjustsments & Return</ins>

-## <ins>1)Adj close</ins> : Adjusted Close (Adj Close) is the closing price corrected for splits and dividends, so the series is consistent over time and reflects total-return performance.
+## <ins>1)Adj close</ins> :
+Adjusted Close (Adj Close) is the closing price corrected for splits and dividends, so the series is consistent over time and reflects total-return performance.
+In case of split or dividends sharing the returns after this new action would be totally wrong if we did not adjust the close price.
+In practice we adjust the Adj Close price retrospectively.
 Quick rules :
 - Trading levels / OHLC analysis → **Close**
 - Return / backtests / performance → **Adj Close**